 That's also due in no small part to the spirited playing of the Philadelphia Orchestra under its associate conductor, Rossen Milanov.
 Their reading of the Dupré is equally effective, as is most of the Jongen.
 However those who cut their teeth on the groundbreaking performance of the latter with Virgil Fox (1912-1980) may find parts of the first movement a tad subdued here.
 Also there are some brief queasy-sounding horn passages in the lento [track-4, beginning at 11:23], but other than that everything proceeds swimmingly.

 As far as recordings of live performances go without benefit of touch-up sessions to get rid of occasional coughs (two noted) and applause (after each selection), these must rank with the most impressive ever done.
-The soundstage is stupendous, and while the combined organ and orchestra may at times seem a bit congested, this would probably be true under any circumstances with forces of this magnitude.
-That said, the overall balance is simply superb, and the low frequency response remains unbelievably immaculate despite all those organ pedal points (see above) plus some heavy-duty bass drum activity in the Elgar.
+The soundstage is stupendous!
+Granted the combined organ and orchestra may at times seem a bit congested, but that would probably be true under any circumstances with forces of this magnitude.
+The low frequency response is unbelievably immaculate despite all those organ pedal points (see above) plus some heavy-duty bass drum activity in the Elgar.

 Audiophiles hearing this will undoubtedly find themselves wishing it had been done in Super Audio, which might have produced a more convincing instrumental timbre in the stereo mode, and knocked everyone's socks off in multichannel.
 But there's a musicality about this conventional Red Book CD that will transport any listener to sonic heaven.
-Reading the album notes, it's easy to believe producers Roger Sherman and Frederick Haas required the services of seven recording engineers for this project.
-Make sure any loose objects in your listening room are tied down before playing!
+Reading the album notes, it's easy to believe producers Roger Sherman and Frederick Haas required the services of seven recording engineers.
+Caution: before playing, tie down any loose objects in your listening room!